tanho63/tanho.ca/content/posts/recs/index.md

 ---
 title: "Things I Think You Should Read and Watch"
 summary: |
-  A curated, non-exhaustive list of things I've read/watched, really enjoyed, revisited,  and shared with friends, colleagues, and the internet.
+  A curated, non-exhaustive list of things I've read/watched, really enjoyed, and have shared with friends and colleagues.
 Includes thoughts on life as a  programmer, technical leadership, career advice, technical topics, and more.
   Updated periodically.
 date: 2024-11-29